puzzle/jenkins-techlab/labs/09_artifacts.md

 Lab 9: Artifact Archival
 ========================

-Jenkins slaves are to be considered stateless and depending on the setup they really are, e.g. when using containerized slaves.
+Jenkins slaves are to be considered stateless, and depending on the setup, they really are.
+E.g. when using containerized slaves.
 This means that any results of a build that need to be preserved have to be saved before the build ends.
 In Jenkins this process is called "artifact archival".
 In this lab we archive some build artifacts and test results.